 Bowling (Skittles) - 10 players take a playing card and dress up as a bowling pin, and then a giant bowling ball comes to knock down the pins, winning those who are left in the race.

-Hunters of the Lost Tumble (The Gauntlet) – The player must pass a course of events that involved a conveyor belt, a rotating bridge and a trampoline and reach the end without falling off it.
+Raiders of Lost Falls (The Gauntlet) - The player must pass a course of events that involved a conveyor belt, a rotating bridge and a trampoline and reach the end without falling off it.
 However, the course must be completed in 30 seconds.
 The name is a parody of Raiders of the Lost Ark.

 Cipó do Bozó (The Dragon Lake) - Jumping hanging from a vine, the participant must cross a lake and land on top of a fake elephant.

-Mushroom Trip – The player hangs from a giant fake mushroom, and crosses a pond.
+Mushroom (Mushroom Trip) - The player hangs from a giant fake mushroom, and crosses a pond.
 To win, he needs to launch himself on top of a floating platform in the water.

 Dominoes (Dominoes) - The participant has to step over several domino pieces without falling.

-Slip and Hit (End Bell) – The player must go down a ramp on top of a board, slide it into the water, reach another ramp and climb it and ring a bell at the top.
+Slide and Crash (End Bell) - The player must go down a ramp on top of a board, slide it into the water, reach another ramp and climb it and ring a bell at the top.

 Mud Flipper (Ball Cupping) - The player throws a ball into a giant pinball machine and runs under it with a pan.
 He must catch the ball with the pan before it falls into the mud under the end of the machine.